 Knowing if you’re going into labor will dominate a good part of your time as you get closer to your due date.
 This article is going to talk about the different signs you’re watching for, and what it may feel like.
 You’ll also know when you should call your doctor to make sure that you’re still OK.
 Every person is different, and you should definitely call your provider if you have any questions about what you’re feeling.

 Labor can be REALLY confusing (especially when you’re experiencing it yourself, with all the pain and hormones).
 I want to be clear on that, but I hope you find this article helpful to know what to watch for.
+BUT, this is truly the easy way to get prepared.
+Come join me!

 What this article talks about? (click on an area to jump ahead)